macosui/macos_ui/README.md

 ## MacosScaffold

 The `MacosScaffold` is what you would call a "page".
-It comes with an internal navigator which means that routes that are pushed under the scaffold will be displayed in the scaffold area (this excludes the sidebar).
-Unless the route is pushed to the root navigator.

 The scaffold has a `TitleBar` property and the `children` property which accepts a `ContentArea` widget and multiple `ResizablePane` widgets.
+To catch navigation or routes below the scaffold, consider wrapping the `MacosScaffold` in a [`CupertinoTabView`](https://api.flutter.dev/flutter/cupertino/CupertinoTabView-class.html).
+By doing so, navigation inside the `MacosScaffold` will be displayed inside the `MacosScaffold` area instead of covering the entire window.
+To push a route outside a `MacosScaffold` wrapped in a [`CupertinoTabView`](https://api.flutter.dev/flutter/cupertino/CupertinoTabView-class.html), use the root navigator `Navigator.of(context, rootNavigator: true)`

 See the documentation for customizations.